Nanrbet/Mwaghavul-Language-App/README.md

 - **Cultural Context:** Gain insights into the cultural context of words and phrases.

 ## Technologies Used
-- **Flutter:** The app is built using Flutter, a framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Android Studio:** The app is developed using Android Studio, an integrated development environment for building natively compiled applications for mobile platforms from a single codebase.
 - **SQLite Database:** Utilized for storing and accessing language data offline.

 ## Installation